barneyricca/Borgatti/README.md

 2020-05-24: Added the "Scientific Collaborations" to the Data directory.

-2020-05-26: Add the attributes for the "Scientific Collaboraitons" to the Data directory.
+2020-05-26: Added more data for the Borgatti homework problems.